Currency in the Netherlands

 Regardless of whether you’re opening a bank account as a permanent resident or a temporary one, make sure to enquire after the different terms and conditions that apply to your specific scheme.

 Do you want to keep reading about banking in the Netherlands general?
-Click here!
+ABN Amro can help you with all your questions!